jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 Github](https://github.com/jdtaylor7/bounded_buffer) as a header-only library.
 Here I will talk through what bounded buffers are and how I implemented one.

-### Producer/Consumer Pattern
+## Producer/Consumer Pattern

 Before I dive into the bounded buffer itself, let me first explain the main scenario in which bounded buffers can be useful.
 The producer/consumer pattern is a general software pattern which describes the interaction between two parties, a producer and a consumer.

-Consider the following restaurant analogy: A kitchen prepares meals while customers order meals.
-Meals are represented by receipts which ensure meals are processed in a timely manner and are not lost.
-Ticket holders and computer systems bolster this meal tracking effort.
+Consider the following real-world analogy: A donut shop (the producer) generates donuts constantly while customers (the consumers) purchase donuts throughout the day.
+The donut uses traffic from previous days to predict how many donuts are needed at different times of the day.
+That being said, the customers themselves still have a element of unpredictability and as a whole do not purchase donuts at some exact rate.
+The shop uses racks to store the donuts, which are being emptied and replenished continuously.

 In this example, we have the following elements:
-* Resource: Meals
+* Resource: Donuts
-* Producer: Kitchen
+* Producer: Donut shop
 * Consumer: Customers
-* Receipts, ticket holders, computers: Tracking system
+* Storage mechanism: Donut racks

-This accurately models the producer/consumer scenario.
-Resources are generated and used by various parties, while some system manages said resources effectively.
+This is an example of the producer/consumer scenario.
+Resources are generated and used by various parties, while some mechanism holds the resources which are awaiting consumption.
 Resources can be produced/consumed at fixed rates, intermittently, or both.
-In addition, multiple producers and/or consumers are allowed.
+Multiple producers and/or consumers may be present.

+Now let's explore an example more relevant to software.

+uploading file online
+program receiving data from hardware

-### Bounded Buffers
+## Bounded Buffers

-In the above restaurant scenario, the receipt tracking system is the "solution" to the meal tracking "problem".
-In software, the generalized solution to the producer/consumer problem is a bounded buffer.
-A bounded buffer is just a queue with specific access methods.
+In the above donut shop scenario, the donut racks serve as a literal buffer between the donut-making machines and the customers.
+They also happen to be bounded by their size, which determines how many donuts they can hold.
+They allow for discrepancies between the production and consumption rates inherently present in a donut shop.
+In the same way, bounded buffers are used to solve problems related to mismatched production/consumption rates among multiple parties.
+In practice, a bounded buffer is just a queue with specific access procedures.
 Let's take a look at a graphical representation of a bounded buffer:

 {% include bounded_buffer.svg %}

 First, the buffer has a **capacity** which defines the maximum number of elements that can be stored.
-This is why the buffer is called "bounded".
+This is why the buffer is called bounded.
 The **size** of the buffer, in keeping with the terminology of C++'s standard containers, is the current number of elements in the buffer.